josephjaspers/Robinhood/README.md

        symbol: str,                   # the stock symbol
        quantity: number,              # number of shares
-       price: float = None,           # limit order if specified time_in_force = None)          # defaults to gtc (good till cancelled)
+       price: float = None,           # limit order if specified time_in_force = None)          # defaults to gtc (good till canceled)

  - sell_crypto(
        symbol: str,                   # the stock symbol
        quantity: number,              # number of shares
-       price: float = None,           # limit order if specified time_in_force = None)          # defaults to gtc (good till cancelled)
+       price: float = None,           # limit order if specified time_in_force = None)          # defaults to gtc (good till canceled)

- - cancel(order: Order/CryptoOrder)   # cancels an existing order, returns response object, success does not ensure the order has been cancelled).
-(Robinhood response does not indicate if the order was successfully cancelled)
+ - cancel(order: Order/CryptoOrder)   # cancels an existing order, returns response object, success does not ensure the order has been canceled).
+(Robinhood response does not indicate if the order was successfully canceled)
  ```
  - trailing_stop_percent, trailing_stop_amount, and stop_price are mutually exclusive arguments.
  - supplying `price` and `stop` argument will create a `stop-limit` order.